James 4:5 "The spirit that dwelleth in us lusteth to envy"

 The King James Bible reads: "The spirit that dwelleth in us lusteth to envy."
 Notice the small s in the word spirit.
 The Bible frequently speaks of the spirit of man as being part of our makeup.
 We are body, soul and spirit.

-Not only does the King James Bible say "the spirit that dwelleth in us lusteth to envy" but so also do the following Bible versions: Webster's 1833 translation, the KJV 21st Century, Third Millenium Bible
+Not only does the King James Bible say "the spirit that dwelleth in us lusteth to envy" but so also do the following Bible versions: Whiston's N.T.
+1745, The Revised Translation 1815, Webster's 1833 translation, The Commonly Received Version 1851, The Clarke N.T.
+1913, the KJV 21st Century 1994, Third Millennium Bible 1998, the Jubilee Bible 2010, The Hebrew Transliteration Bible 2010

 Wycliffe 1395 - The spirit that dwelleth in you, coveteth to envy (Means the same as the KJB)